Tim Burton: 2022–present: Wednesday and resurgence

 In February 2021, it was announced that Burton would be directing and producing Wednesday, a series for Netflix based on the titular character from The Addams Family starring Jenna Ortega and Christina Ricci.
 This marked Burton's first foray into directing television since the 1980s.
 He helmed four episodes in the first season, which began production in September 2021 for a November 2022 release.
 The show was released to critical acclaim, and was renewed for a second season in January 2023, which premiered in August 2025.

 In October 2022, Burton announced that he would probably never work with The Walt Disney Company again after Dumbo, due to his distinctive style and working approach not matching with what Disney is currently looking for, with its focus on Pixar, Marvel and Lucasfilm.
 He stated that "It's gotten to be very homogenized, very consolidated.
 There's less room for different types of things".

 In July 2012, It was announced that Burton was working with Seth Grahame-Smith on Beetlejuice Beetlejuice, a project he had been considering making since 1990.
 Actor Michael Keaton also expressed interest in reprising his role as the title character along with Winona Ryder as Lydia Deetz.
 In October 2017, Deadline Hollywood reported that Mike Vukadinovich was hired to write a script in time for the film's 30th anniversary.
 In April 2019, Warner Bros. stated the sequel had been shelved.
 In February 2022, however, the sequel was announced again, with Brad Pitt's Plan B Entertainment producing alongside Warner Bros.
-Though Burton initially said that he was not involved, he later backtracked, and the sequel officially started shooting in London on May 10, 2023, with a release date of September 6, 2024, with Burton returning as director, Keaton, Ryder and Catherine O'Hara reprising their roles, and Ortega, Monica Bellucci and Justin Theroux joining the cast.
+Though Burton initially said that he was not involved, he later backtracked, and the sequel officially started shooting in London on May 10, 2023, with a release date of September 6, 2024, with Burton returning as director, Keaton, Ryder and Catherine O'Hara reprising their roles, and Ortega, Monica Bellucci, and Justin Theroux joining the cast.
+Beetlejuice Beetlejuice opened the 81st Venice International Film Festival and was theatrically released on September 6, 2024.
+The film received generally positive reviews from critics and grossed $452 million worldwide.